NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Classification_Scikit_SVM_py.md

 ## Error Analysis

 Error analysis can be used to identify characteristics of errors.

-Try different Magic Numbers using Cross Validation, etc.
+You could try different Magic Numbers using Cross Validation, etc.  Stay tuned for a tutorial on this topic.